Duet3D/wiki-content/How_to_guides/Commissioning.md

 # 7. Check Endstops

+>Never connect an endstop wires from +3.3v to ground.
+This will create a short circuit and could damage the Duet.
+{.is-warning}

 When 'homing' your machine, each axis will move towards the end of its travel.
 It expects to trigger a switch, which will set the axis location.
 Simple microswitches, hall sensors or optical sensors can be used.
 * It is important that you check that the Duet is receiving a signal from your endstops, if you have them fitted.
 Failure to do so could cause damage to your printer!
 * You want the firmware to report them as 'not stopped' when they are not triggered, and 'at max/min stop' when they are triggered.